michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 > IMPORTANT NOTE: The project name 'pyenv-virtualenv-windows' on Test PyPI, PyPI and GitHub repositories must be identical.

-> NOTE: We are using the same README.md on PyPI and GitHub.
-PiPI does not allow to store images.
+> NOTE: We are using the different PYPI_README.md on PyPI and README.md on GitHub.
+Reason: PiPI does not allow to store or redirect images.

-So, the images, which are didactically enhancing the README.md content, are stored on GitHub.
-So, the image references must not be local.
-It must be linked to the GitHub project subfolder 'images' folder in any case.
+Therefore, the images, which are essential for the didactic supplementation of the supporting documents README.md, are stored exclusively on GitHub or in the downloadable Doxygen Industry Standard Documentation.

-> NOTE: PyPi refuses to integrate the project's industry-standard Doxygen documentation, which is enhanced with images and provided in HTML format, into the package.
+> NOTE: PyPI refuses to integrate the project's Doxygen Industry Standard Documentation, which is enhanced with images and provided in HTML format.

-The Doxygen documentation must be published separately in a ZIP file on GitHub.
+The Doxygen Industry Standard Documentation must be published separately in a ZIP file on GitHub.

 ### Authentication